SteveBarnett/Remixing/_thinking/less-ai-please.md

     - Is not a good reason!
 - We'll fall back behind
     - Ask for specifics.
 Do we need AI to keep up?
 For what metric?
+    = How do we know we're losing business to our competitors?
+How do we know that it's because of AI?
 - The iron triangle still applies.
 Fast, cheap, good: pick two.
 If it looks like all three, look more closely to see the hidden cost or lower quality.
 - The process is part of the product
     - Writing is thinking, is learning, is understanding